CyberOneTechnologies/Logbackup/README.md

 # 1. Script Overview
 ### logbackup.sh
-- This script compresses the `/var/log directory`, creates a backup, and moves it to a predefined network drive.
+- This script compresses the **`/var/log directory`**, creates a backup, and moves it to a predefined network drive.
 - It also removes backups that are older than 180 days from the network drive.

 ### setup.sh
 - This script is responsible for the initial setup of the system.
-- It installs required packages, sets up the network drive, and schedules the `logbackup.sh` script to run daily using crontab.
+- It installs required packages, sets up the network drive, and schedules the **`logbackup.sh`** script to run daily using crontab.

-Clone the repository:
+# 2. Usage
+## 2.1 Cloning the repository
+Firstly, clone the repository to your local system using the following command:

 ```
 git clone https://github.com/CyberOneTechnologies/Logbackup.git